-Of course, you might think you can set off without student travel insurance, especially if you are young and fit with few valuables in your back pack.
-But could you really afford to replace your iPod, camera and holiday cash if they were stolen?
+You might think you can set off without student travel insurance, especially if you are young and fit with few valuables in your back pack.
+But could you really afford to replace your iPhone, camera and holiday cash if they were stolen?
 And remember that medical treatment abroad can run into hundreds of thousands of pounds.

 Can I use a European Health Insurance Card – EHIC?